 Get your tailor made traders insurance quotes in just a few minutes!

 How Motor Trade Insurance Works

-Motor trade insurance provides a way to cover every aspect of your business under one easy-to-manage policy.
-You'll be able to work on and transport any customer vehicles and be covered for theft, collisions and damage.
+Motor trade insurance, or traders insurance, lets you cover every aspect of your business under one easy-to-manage policy.
+You'll be able to work on and transport customer vehicles with cover for theft, collisions and damage.
 You can also protect your premises for theft, malicious damage and break-ins.
-In order to ensure you get the right type of cover for your business, it's highly recommended that you read through the information below.

 Below are some of the business types that can benefit from motor traders insurance –

 - Car showrooms

 - MOT centres

 - Performance & tuning workshops